 What are Local Environmental Plans?

-Local Environmental Plans (LEPs) are prepared by Councils to guide planning decisions in their Local Government Areas and establish the requirements for the use and development of land.
-Through zoning and permissable land uses they allow Councils to supervise the ways in which land is used.
+Local Environmental Plans (LEPs) are prepared by Councils to guide planning decisions in their Local Government Areas and establish the requirement for the use and development of land.
+Through zoning and permissible land uses they allow Councils to supervise the ways in which land is used.